tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 **Files:** [trading_algorithm_evaluation.ipynb](Activities/06-Ins_Evaluations/Solved/trading_algorithm_evaluation.ipynb)

-Go to the slideshow and navigate to the evaluation slide.
-Communicate the following:
+Go to the slideshow, navigate to the "Evaluation Metrics" section, and communicate the following:

 * Evaluating the performance of a portfolio is of utmost importance, regardless if it is a human or an algorithm making trades.
 The following metrics can be used to evaluate a portfolio.